sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 So there are a lot of pieces here!
 Lets go through them!
 Dont worry if they dont make perfect sense just yet, it will make more sense when they are used in context in the next section.

 First, the state definition itself.
 We have 4 components as previously defined.
-We use a '[product type](https://en.wikipedia.org/wiki/Product_type)' to say 'One of each'.
+We use a '{{ elink(text="product type", to="https://en.wikipedia.org/wiki/Product_type") }}' to say 'One of each'.
 The domain is called Σ, or 'sigma' (uppercase).
 When we only have one state, (much as we would have one number in the domain of 'Integer'), we use ς, or 'varsigma' (i dont understand ancient greek enough to get why its called that).
 To form a state, you take one of each of the constituent parts.
 Our machine takes a state as input, and returns a state.

 Next, we need to define the environment and store.
 In computer science jargon, a map is simply a 'partial function' from the input to the output.
 For the environment, the function takes a `Var`, and returns its `Addr`.
 The same is true of the store, which takes the address, and returns the value that it points to.
 The store isn't particularly useful in this machine, but when we implement things like mutation, it will be good to have around.

 Third, the address and value sets.
 In this simple machine, addresses will be very simple, we will use numbers to define them (the set with the fancy `N` is integers starting at 0 and going up to infinity).

-Values in this machine are '[closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)'.
+Values in this machine are '{{ elink(text="closures", to="https://en.wikipedia.org/wiki/Closure_(computer_programming)") }}'.
 Closures are a key part of higher order languages, such as Scheme, and are defined as a syntactic function (in our case the abstraction form), and an environment.
 In more advanced machines, values will be able to take on many different types, including numbers, strings, even continuations!

 Finally, our definition of continuations.
 If you look closely, its a kind of linked list, meaning that a continuation has another continuation attached to it, until you get to the `mt` continuation, the end.
 Other than `mt`, there are two important 'continuation frame' types.
 The `arg` continuation means that after we finish the current computation, we must evaluate the argument to the application.
 The `fn` frame tells us that after the current computation, we need to execute the function with the argument.